jacquespillet/jacquespillet.github.io/ScanLAB/XR.md

 [Lundahl & Seitl](https://lundahl-seitl.minerva2.vscmedia.com/work/eternal-return)

-Buried in the Rocks - Described by ScanLAB as “a novel form of VR documentary: a portrait of a place and the people that know it best.”
+## Buried in the Rocks#

+Described by ScanLAB as “a novel form of VR documentary: a portrait of a place and the people that know it best.”

 Developed a new rendering pipeline for Oculus Quest 1 & 2, optimized for mobile GPUs.